 Long positions are taken when you believe the stock will increase in value.

 If the price has increased, the buyer may choose to close the position.
 If the new quote is 11/11.5, the buyer will now sell at the bid price of £11 per CFD.
-He will receive £1,100, or a £1 gross profit for the CFDs.
+He will receive £3000 (margin plus £1000 profit), or a £1 per share gross profit for the CFDs.
 The buyer may also choose to keep the contract open, if he believes the underlying asset will continue to increase in value.

 In the early 1990s, contract for difference were used almost exclusively by hedge funds and institutional traders in the United Kingdom.
 Now, they are now used in many markets around the world, and can be created based on many different types of underlying assets.
 In the above example, “X” may in fact be a share, an index fund, a commodity, interest rates or bonds.
 As they are over-the-counter (OTC), contracts can often be specified to the particular wants and needs of an investor.

 Three distinct methods of CFD trading: